RachelMHoffman/Personal-Website/README.md

 <img src="Herobox-Screenshot.png" alt="project screenshot">

-I searched for and abided by a color palette involing the themes of "Vintage", "Retro", "Rustic", or "Fall", to aid me in element color decision-making.
+I searched for and abided by a color palette involving the themes of "Vintage", "Retro", "Rustic", or "Fall", to aid me in element color decision-making.
 I selected a professional Serif-style font to use for body text and a graceful Handwritten-style font to use for heading text.
 I implemented a welcome message and an About Me paragraph that I also use on my portfolio website and Linkedin profile.

 <img src="Portfolio-Box-Screenshot.png" alt="project screenshot">